GluuFederation/docs-cb-prod/docs/source/index.md

 ## License

-Couchbase Enterprise Edition, and the corresponding integration with Gluu, is commercially licensed software.
-To discuss licensing, please [schedule a call with us](https://gluu.org/booking).
+[Couchbase](https://www.couchbase.com/) Enterprise Edition is commercially licensed software.
+Gluu's code to integrate Couchbase EE as a backend for the Gluu Server is made available under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).